TurkServer/meteor-tutorials/examples/simple-test/readme.md

 testtut
 ====
 Please pardon the badly named repository. lol.
-It was a haphazard decision to quickly build this demo to show @mizzao.
+It was a quick decision to quickly build this demo to show [@mizzao](http://github.com/mizzao).
 Never expected this to be referenced.
-DEMO: testtut.meteor.com
+DEMO: [click here](http://testtut.meteor.com)

 features